vatsimnetwork/simaware-tracon-project/README.md

 ## How Do I Verify My Account To Submit Updates?

+Data contributions to the project need to originate from a member of the Regional, Divisional or Sub-Division/ARTCC staff, or any other delegated persons.

-While we work on a contribution policy, please send an email to, or have your Region, Division, or FIR/ARTCC Leadership send an email from your/their staff Region, Division, or FIR/ARTCC linked e-mail account with your GitHub username to CURRENTLY NOT DECIDED (address subject to change).
-Only authorized users from each Region, Division, or FIR/ARTCC will be permitted to submit updates. **PRs from non-verified accounts will NOT be merged.**
+To be added to the contribution list, please send an email to, or have your Region, Division, or FIR/ARTCC Leadership send an email from your/their staff Region, Division, or FIR/ARTCC linked e-mail account with your GitHub username to tom.kilpatrick (at) vatnz.net.

+**PRs from non-verified accounts will NOT be merged.**

 ## Feature Properties